Pier-Two/Lantern.Discv5/USAGE.md

 }
 ```

-You then instantiate the Discv5 protocol as mentioned earlier but now passing your custom handler:
+Then the Discv5 protocol can be instantiated by passing the custom handler:

 ```csharp
 ITalkReqAndRespHandler customHandler = new CustomHandler();

 var discv5 = Discv5Builder.CreateDefault(bootstrapEnrs, customHandler);
 ```

 #### Starting the Protocol